git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 To keep the development environment up-to-date, developers need to run

-	update-core
+	pacman -Syuu
-	# If core-packages are updated during that call you MUST restart MSYS2
+	# If core-packages are updated during that call you MUST restart MSYS2,
+	# follow instructions and repeat.
 	pacman -Syu

 from time to time.